 If cut crease eyeshadow looks are what you're after, you've come to the right place.
 We've rounded up some seriously gorgeous cut crease eyeshadow looks that will undoubtedly inspire you for your next makeup look, (or several) and got some application advice from professional makeup artist Hayley Noel.
 From soft and natural to daring and dramatic, these looks will have you swooning in no time regardless of the occasion.

-Re-create a 60's vibe cut crease look by using pastel hues like the ones shown here.
-Pastel green is applied on the lids while a deeper grey tone contours and enhances the crease.
-Makeup artist Hayley Noel says "To really sharpen the look and clean up any mistakes, I’d dip a tapered side of a beauty blender in a bit of makeup remover to extend and define the eyes’ outer corner" to help achieve this look.
+Re-create a '60s vibe cut crease look by using pastel hues like the ones shown here.
+Pastel blue is applied on the lids while a gray tone contours and enhances the crease.
+Makeup artist Hayley Noel says, "To really sharpen the look and clean up any mistakes, I’d dip a tapered side of a beauty blender in a bit of makeup remover to extend and define the eyes’ outer corner."

-A subtle feline click with liquid eyeliner paired with neutral shadow tones creates a gorgeous cut crease look that makes a statement at the same time.
+A graphic feline click with liquid eyeliner paired with smoky neutral shadow tones creates a gorgeous cut crease look that makes a statement at the same time.
 Makeup artist Hayley Noel points out, "For this look, I’d dip a pencil brush in a darker shadow and trace along the crease to outline the eye.
-I’ll even add some shadow to the lower lash line for more drama, and a 1960s effect."
+I’ll even add some shadow to the lower lash line for more drama and a 1960s effect."